123lxlsakdjkf/EVT-Rank/README.md

 # EVT-Rank: Extreme-Value Tail Weighting fo Long-Tail Retrieval-Augmented Generation
-EVT-Rank is a method of reranking RAG documents based on the mathematical and physical model of extreme value theory.
-Compared with the method of sorting documents using LLM, EVT-Rank has lower reordering delay, and can be deployed on the CPU side to avoid possible video memory overflow on GPU side with limited video memory, and has better deployability.
+EVT-Rank is a method of reranking RAG documents based on extreme value theory.
+Compared with the method of sorting documents using LLM, EVT-Rank has lower reordering delay, and can be deployed on the CPU side to avoid potential memory overflow on GPU.

 ## Setup